-The term MSA was first used in 1969 - prior to this it had previously been known as Shy - Drager Syndrome.
+The term MSA was first used in 1969 - prior to this it had previously been known as Shy-Drager Syndrome.
 The first diagnostic criteria for MSA were proposed in 1989 [7] and Second Consensus Criteria were defined in 2008 [8] which define three levels of certainty of the diagnosis-possible, probable and definite MSA.
+New Movement Disorder Society (MDS) criteria for MSA diagnosis were published in 2022 using an evidence-based and consensus-based methodology [54] .
+Neuropathologically established MSA criteria remain the same, but new categories of clinically established MSA, clinically probable MSA and possible prodromal MSA are proposed.

-Distinguishing MSA from idiopathic Parkinson's disease is still problematic, with both presenting with abnormal DAT scans.
-Occupational Therapists need to be aware of clinical features that characteristically distinguish symptoms of MSA from other Parkinsonism syndromes including PD, although these can be hard to discern in the early stages (see Table 1).
+Distinguishing MSA from idiopathic Parkinson's disease or cerebellar ataxia is still problematic, especially in the early stages.
+Speech and language therapists need to be aware of clinical features that characteristically distinguish symptoms of MSA from other Parkinsonism syndromes including PD, although these can be hard to discern in the early stages (see Table 1).